tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 ### Training RBMs using Gibbs Sampling

-Let's first catch up to the last disscussion of gradients that led to all these fucken of Markov chains and Gibb's Sampling.
+Let's first catch up to the last discussion of gradients that led to all these fucken of Markov chains and Gibb's Sampling.

 $$
 \begin{gather*}